Past Alternative Break Programs and Impact

-On this trip students learned to critique inequality and create societal betterment through observation and direct work with an organization that works with youth.
+Students learned to critique inequality and create societal betterment through observation and direct work with an organization that works with youth.

-The trip worked with P.E.A.C.E.: People Educated Against Crime in Englewood.
+The program worked with P.E.A.C.E.: People Educated Against Crime in Englewood.
 Students will work with children in the after school program to create an empowering mural with the children.
 Other organizations include the Chicago Food Repository and a Hunger Lesson, Urban Youth Journalism, the Hull House Museum and the Peace Musuem.

 San Francisco: Prison Justice

-The trip focused on the complexities of the US current retributive justice system and examine the problematic aspects of such a system.
+This program focused on the complexities of the US current retributive justice system and examine the problematic aspects of such a system.
 Some issues that will be addressed while working in San Francisco are: women prisoners, youth in prison, government response to the system, a prison visit, prison abolitionist groups, inmate art, GLBTQ prisoners, and death penalty eradication.

 South Dakota: The Pine Ridge Indian Reservation